Asian Sesame Chicken Salad

 - 1 tablespoon toasted sesame seeds

-- 12 ounces cooked grilled chicken, sliced or diced (see note)
+- 12 ounces grilled chicken, diced (or shredded rotisserie)

-- FOR THE DRESSING: Place the rice vinegar in a small saucepan over medium heat and allow it to just come to a gentle boil, add the sugar and garlic cloves and let the sugar dissolves, about 1 minute.
-Remove the rice vinegar mixture from the stove and discard the garlic cloves.
-Place the rice vinegar mixture in a mason jar and add the sesame oil, canola oil, soy sauce and toasted sesame seeds.
-Allow the dressing to come to room temperature, about 10-15 minutes.
-Screw on the lid and give it a good shake until the dressing mixes together.
-Please note, homemade salad dressing will separate as it sits, just give it a good shake before pouring onto the salad.
+- DRESSING: Add rice vinegar in a small saucepan over medium heat and allow it to just come to a gentle boil.
+Add sugar and garlic cloves and let sugar dissolve; about 1 minute.
+Remove from stove, discard garlic cloves.
+Place the rice vinegar in a mason jar, add sesame oil, canola oil, soy sauce, and sesame seeds.
+Allow the dressing to come to room temperature; about 10-15 minutes.
+Place lid on the jar and shake until the dressing mixes together.
+If dressing separates, shake again to combine.

-- ASSEMBLE THE SALAD: In a large bowl, combine all the ingredients for the salad and top with the sesame vinaigrette and toss to combine.
+- ASSEMBLE THE SALAD: In a large bowl, combine the ingredients for the salad, except the wonton strips.
+Ttop with the sesame vinaigrette and toss to combine.
 Top with wonton strips and serve immediately.

 We are a participant in both the RewardStyle and Amazon Services LLC Associates Program, which are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and through RewardStyle.